 The Physical (Analog) series follows a chronological organization beginning with the Materials leading up to August 11 and 12, 2017 and the "Unite the Right" rally subseries.
 The collection begins with materials from the July 8, 2017 KKK rally and documents regarding that rally and its aftermath, and some printed email correspondence from police and Charlottesville City Council.
 These materials document some of the context and backdrop of the “Unite the Right” rally.

 The Materials following August 11 and 12, 2017 and the "Unite the Right" rally subseries contains materials relating to the “Unite the Right” rally from after August 12, 2017.
 The majority of the correspondents in this subseries are condolence materials.
 Condolence letters and letters of support include those sent or addressed to Mayor Michael Signer, Vice Mayor Wes Bellamy, members of the Charlottesville City Council, Charlottesville City Hall, the city of Charlottesville, and Heather Heyer.
 Condolence letters and letters of support were sent from public offices and municipalities, religious organizations, educational and professional institutions, businesses, non-profit organizations, political organizations, and from individuals and communities from around the world.
-Many of the condolence letters and letters of support that were sent from public offices and municipalities include motions reached at town meetings, proclamations and resolutions denouncing white supremacy, white nationalism and groups demonstrating hate and bigotry in support of Charlottesville’s citizens, and signatures of citizens to pledge solidarity with the city of Charlottesville.
+Many of the condolence letters and letters of support that were sent from public offices and municipalities include motions reached at town meetings, proclamations, and resolutions in support of Charlottesville’s citizens denouncing white supremacy, white nationalism, and groups demonstrating hate and bigotry.
+Pledges of solidarity with the city of Charlottesville signed by the citizens were also sent to city hall.
 Condolence artifacts of various formats were also sent to Charlottesville City Hall and document the varied kinds of expressions of support and solidarity.
 The artifacts in this subseries also includes the broken nose of the "Faith" statue, which is the front of the Stonewall Jackson statute's granite pedestal in Court Square Park.

-The other types of correspondence in this subseries include letters, and one restricted typed narrative that presents an assessment of the events of August 12, 2017 from one person's point of view.
+The other types of correspondence in this subseries include letters, and one restricted typed narrative that presents one person's assessment of the events of August 12, 2017.
 Some of the letters are addressed to members of Charlottesville City Hall and City Council that express severe criticism of the manner in which the mayor and members of city council, and the Charlottesville Police Department handled the events of August 12, 2017.
 Other letters also express dissatisfaction of Charlottesville City Council’s decision to remove the Lee and Jackson statues, while also attempting to convey a particular narrative of southern history.
-Some correspondence also expresses severely racist comments towards black people and people of color, in general.
+Some correspondence also express severely racist comments towards black people and people of color, in general.

-Also in this subseries are materials that demonstrate the community plans and response for the anniversaries of the "Unite the Right" Rally.
+Also in this subseries are materials that demonstrate Charlottesville community plans and responses for the anniversaries of the "Unite the Right" Rally.
 These include flyers for protests one year after the event, fliers and brochures handed out during the "Reclaim the Park" anniversary event in 2020, a press conference announcement, zines, and a listing of anti-racist events with a collection of comments from Charlottesville anti-racist activists.

 The periodical issues with articles about the events of August 11 and 12 portray the mainstream local and national reactions.
 The physical (analog) materials and ephemera collected after August 12, the copy of a legal complaint filed against Jason Kessler and other parties, the official report released by lawyers in Charlottesville, and the audio-cassette recording of songs by local musicians all document some of the responses of Charlottesville’s communities and residents.